sshivendra14/eb04-ITCODER-Fibbonacci/storyboard/README.md

 0,1,1,2,3,5,8,13,21,34,55,89,144,......

 ### 2. Story:
 In this simulator program the user provides the input and it will generate its fibonacci series.
-The user will enter the number and presses the start button.When the start button is pressed it calls the fibonacci function which calculates the fibonacci of a number through recursion process and finally returns the fibonacci series of the entered number to the user.
+The user will enter the number and presses the start button.When the start button is pressed it calls the fibonacci function which calculates the fibonacci of a number through recursion process and finally returns the fibonacci series of the entered number to the user.<br>
 1.Click on next button until an input field appears on the window.<br>
 2.Enter the value in the given range.<br>
 3.Click on start button to start the execution of the program.<br>